nuagenetworks/nuage-metroae/README.md

 ## What's new

 1. VSD HA/cluster support, limited to exactly 3 VSD nodes
-1. Limited VNS support, that handles 1 NSGV at present
+1. Limited VNS support, that handles 1 NSGV at present.
+Requires ansible 2.2 that has SROS module support.
 1. A new pre-deploy build process to simplify variable settings

 Feedback and bug reports should be provided to the Nuage CASO team via** *[email to Brian Castelli](mailto://brian.castelli@nokia.com)* **or by creating an issue at the internal** *[gitlab site](http://gitlab.us.alcatel-lucent.com/caso-metro/metro-express/issues)*